Major News & Events for 2013—A New Era For Miku ♥♥♥ (◕ω◕) kawaii

 ☆ One Man Band – Joe Penna : http://youtu.be/-Lnw6NhY6j0

-Placing an actor (inside a studio) into a live scene—video magic!
+Placing an actor (in front of a green screen on site) into a live scene—video magic!

 ☆ Slo-Mo World – Behind the Glasses : http://youtu.be/khLJEt9E5NM